 Sleep Apnea and Daytime Tiredness

-The National Sleep Foundation reports that approximately 18 million Americans suffer from sleep apnea, a disorder that causes you to stop breathing during sleep.
+The National Sleep Foundation reports that approximately 18 million Americans experience sleep apnea, a disorder that causes you to stop breathing during sleep.
 Your body naturally awakens when this happens, and it affects the quality of your rest.
 Sleep apnea also leads to health risks such as heart attack or heart failure, stroke and excessive sleepiness during daylight hours.

 Losing weight by trimming portion sizes and making healthy food choices can help you drop weight, which may alleviate sleep apnea.
 Once you feel more rested, add in exercise to further your efforts to achieve a healthy weight.
 Talk to your doctor about strategies and medical interventions, too, as the condition can be serious.

-Movement Is Harder When You're Overweight
+Movement Is Harder When You Have Overweight

-Being overweight creates a sense of inertia because moving is so physically demanding.
+Having overweight creates a sense of inertia because moving is so physically demanding.
 A vicious cycle ensues: The less you move, the more weight you gain -- making you even less inclined to be active.